 1584: 2 Carolina Algonquian chiefs travel to England

-1586: 2 Carolina Algonquians are taken to England (not including repeat traveler Manteo)
+1586: 2 Carolina Algonquians taken to England (not including repeat traveler Manteo)

-1595: 4 men from Trinidad & Guiana sail to England; 1 boy & 4 men from Trinidad & Guiana to England (5-9 altogether, depending on how many of the four adults belonged to both groups)
+1595: 4 men from Trinidad and Guiana sail to England; one boy and four men from Trinidad and Guiana to England (5-9 altogether, depending on how many of the four adults belonged to both groups)

 1613: 6 Tupinambas baptized in Paris

 The total so far, for the years 1493-1613 AD, is 1,862-2,016 people.
 Of these:

 1,098 - 1,252 came from South America (including Trinidad)